Clicky

 Weeping bottlebrush trees don’t grow particularly tall but develop wide crowns that create a fountain-like effect.

 You’ll want to plant your weeping bottlebrush in a partial or full sun location and apply organic peat moss or topsoil.
-These trees like to be watered regularly, and they’re even okay with thick soil that holds moisture.
-You should fertilize the plant three times yearly: spring, summer, and fall.

-Other Common Names: Creek Bottlebrush Tree
+Other Common Names: Crimson Bottlebrush, Prickly Bottlebrush, Weeping Bottlebrush, Creek Bottlebrush

 USDA Growing Zones: 9 – 11

-Average Size at Maturity: 15 – 20 feet tall and up to 15 feet wide
+Average Size at Maturity: 15-20 ft tall and 8-15 ft wide

 Available at: Nature Hills & Fast-Growing-Trees

-10. Tibouchina Tree (Tibouchina granulosa)
+10. Purple Glory Tree (Tibouchina granulosa)

 Tibouchina (Pleroma urvilleanum) Tree and Royal Purple Flowers